 Couple that with the fact that you are actually in a red-light district, and it may not be the best place for you and your kids.
 Ultimately, however, it’s up to you.
 Just don’t forget to be a responsible parent.
 When your kid starts crying you better prepare your exit and accept the fact that you just lost your money.

 Aside from wandering around the area getting distracted by many dirty Asian massage parlors and sordid nightclubs, there is a lot much more to do in Shinjuku and Kabukicho at night that you might want to do after watching the Robot Restaurant show.

 - Find the Giant Godzilla peeking behind the Hotel Gracery and TOHO IMAX Cinema.

-- Walk into the Shinjuku’s Golden Gai, an alley of intimate pubs and small but cozy taverns.
-It’s recommend that you join a Golden Gai night tour with a local to take you to hidden gem pubs.
+- Walk into Golden Gai, an alley of intimate pubs and small but cozy taverns.
+I recommended joining a Golden Gai night tour with a local to take you to hidden gem pubs.

 - Have dinner at the most popular and authentically delicious ramen in Ichiran Kabukicho.

-- Sing all night at Karaoke-Kan with your friends and ask the front desk about their the all-you-can-drink course or nomihodai course.
+- Sing all night at Karaoke-Kan with your friends and ask the front desk about the nomihodai course (all-you-can-drink course).

-- Or if you’re looking for a peaceful and curious walk, visit the west side of Shinjuku Station and admire Shinjuku’s skyscrapers architecture from below.
+- Or if you’re looking for a peaceful and curious walk, visit the west side of Shinjuku Station and go to the Tokyo Government Metropolitan Building.